Beauregard Parish Training School: George Washington Carver High School

-Education

-Institutions like the Beauregard Training School were the beginning of a new era for Black citizens of the U.S..

-Historical importance
+Historical importance and current usage

 The Beauregard Parish Training School was placed on the National Register of Historic Places on March 1, 1996.
 Unveiling of a Plaque designating the Beauregard Parish Training School as a Historical Landmark occurred November 16, 2001.

 One of the twin classroom buildings constructed in 1929 was destroyed by another fire during the mid-1930s.
 Instead of replacing it with a similar building, the school board elected to construct a combination classroom building/gymnasium on the site.
 It was completed in 1938.
 Both the 1929 and 1938 buildings continued to be used as educational facilities well into the post-World War II period - as the Beauregard Parish Training School until c.
 1941 and as a regular public school after that date.
 During the historic period (1929–1945), and into the postwar era, the school was the only opportunity in the parish for blacks to receive a high school education.
 The large rural parish had a population of 14,847 in 1940, one-fifth of which was black.
 The parish seat of DeRidder was the only town of any size.
 A 1948 government document notes that there were in that year eight high schools and eight elementary schools for whites and one high school and two elementary schools for blacks.

-Current

 Both buildings are now used as part of BeauCARE Head Start educational program for early childhood education.